dhockaday/Self_supervised_ACL/README.md

 | 0.9   | 74.453     |
 | *1.0* | *74.160*   |

-Italic numbers represent the baseline results where alpha is being 1, and only InfoNCE is used during the training process.
-Bold numbers show the best results obtained.

 # Acknowledgement
 This git repo is adapted from Fonseca et al. [here](https://github.com/edufonseca/uclser20).